wappointment/wappointment/readme.txt

 == Description ==

-A simple and reliable **[appointment booking system](https://wappointment.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**, for personal coaches, teachers, therapists and service professionals of all kind.
+A simple and reliable **appointment booking system**, for personal coaches, teachers, therapists and service professionals of all kind.
 Get booked 24/7 with a really **intuitive booking form**.

-It has been designed for any professional providing services to clients (personal coach, estate agent, language teachers, therapists, health professionals, beauty and wellness professionals, fitness professionals, etc…)
+It is made for anyone willing to provide appointments to their clients.

 Wappointment is free and will remain **free forever**.